KumarPanpalia1/Kumar-Panpalia/README.md

 ---

 ##  Some Things I’ve Built
 - **Smart Classroom & Timetable Scheduler** – Generates timetables automatically using JS + SQL
+- **LibLink** - A smart library assistant that tracks deadlines, checks book availability, and recommends books using AI.

 ---